ej2015/number_plate_validator/README.md

 # NumberPlateValidator

 This gem provides a validator for license plate validation.
-At the moment it only supports Singapore plates with a checksum.
-But work is ongoing to expand it to special plates and other countries and regions.
+It iss being actively developed to expand to special plates and more countries and regions.
+Contributions are welcome.

+## Country Support

+Singapore: checksumed plates
+Malaysia: Not exhaustive.
+Please check the specs for examples of covered cases

 ## Installation